 When you add in the intentional educational part of traveling, you get an abundantly useful and memorable experience you will never, and can never, replace with any other lesson.

-So plain and simple, what are the benefits from educational travel?
+So plain and simple, what are the benefits of educational travel?
 Well, there’s probably too many to list, but here’s a start:

 - Experience new cultures, gain a new perspective.